MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupqueuedefaultcopya.md

 #### SP_COPY_WARNIFSKIP

 If the user tries to skip a file, warn them that skipping a file may affect the installation.
 (Used for system-critical files.)

-#### - SourceFileName [in]

-Pointer to a null-terminated string that specifies the file name of the file to be copied.

-#### - TargetFileName [in]

-Pointer to a null-terminated string that specifies the file name of the target file.

 ## -returns